muratk3n/thirdwave/en/README.md

 ---

-U can do that see bcz fuel energy dense as f--k
+U can do that see bcz fuel energy is dense as f--k

 "@DaimlerTruckBus as it Began Rigorous Testing of Its FuelCell Truck.
 The Aim is to achieve ranges of up to 1,000 kilometres and more